-1. (a) A copy of these instructions will be kept in each train dispatching office for reference and a copy loaned to each dispatcher.
+1. A copy of these instructions will be kept in each train dispatching office for reference and a copy loaned to each dispatcher.

 These instructions are supplementary to the rules of the Consolidated Code and a complete understanding of the rules and these instructions is required of each train dispatcher and by those newly employed as, or promoted to train dispatcher's position, before acting as such.
-They are devised to secure uniformity over the entire System in respect to methods, forms, and practices and except where local conditions make it impracticable, or other authority supersedes, are to be complied with.
+They are devised to secure uniformity over the entire system in respect to methods, forms and practices and except where local conditions make it impracticable, or other authority supersedes, are to be complied with.

-Train Dispatchers must know the provisions of the Time-Table special instructions, bulletin and circular instructions, and notices, which pertain to train movements, track conditions, et cetera, and know the location of train order signals, interlockings, water facilities, crossovers and other track and structure conditions involved in train operation and orders; grade and speed conditions and restrictions as to power and equipment must be kept in mind.
+Train dispatchers must know the provisions of the Time-Table Special Instructions, bulletin and circular instructions and notices which pertain to train movements, track conditions, etc., and know the location of train order signals, interlockings, coal docks, water spouts, crossovers and other track and structure conditions involved in train operation and orders; grade and speed conditions and restrictions as to power and equipment must be kept in mind.

-Sufficient knowledge is necessary of the Federal and State Hours-of-Service laws' requirements governing train dispatchers, operators, and train and enginemen so as to guard against violations.
+Sufficient knowledge is necessary of the Federal and State Hours of Service laws requirements governing train dispatchers, operators and train and enginemen, so as to guard against violations.

-The train dispatcher should set the example in the observance of rules by the daily performance of his work and in the issue of instructions and others, by requiring compliance with them by operators, trainmen, enginemen, and others with whom his duties bring him in contact, and by promptly reporting any violations thereof or negligence of duties.
+The train dispatcher should set the example in observance of rules by the daily performance of his work and in the issue of instructions and orders, by requiring compliance with them by operators, trainmen, enginemen and others with whom his duties bring him in contact, and by promptly reporting any violations thereof or negligence of duties.